Knitting – Make Your Own Style

 Latest Knitting Goodies

-John Arbon Devonia
+John Arbon Appledore

 Knitwear Fashion Trends

-Fair Isle yokes are starting to appear in knitwear collections.
-If you don’t want to invest the time into a full Fair Isle yoke knit then try a Fair Isle cowl.
-Another cheat is to knit stripes with 2 strands of yarn, blurring the colour changes by knitting with 1 strand of each colour during the transition between 1 colour stripe and the next.
+Another cheat that works well on yokes is to knit stripes with 2 strands of yarn held together, blurring the colour changes by knitting with 1 strand of each colour during the transition between 1 colour stripe and the next.

 Knitting brain News